PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 OTHER COMMANDS:

-  Beside the messages containing commands for the slave device, there are two commands that are meant for the master device ("ctrl + c" and "ctrl + s).
+  Beside the messages containing commands for the slave device,

+  there are two commands that are meant for the master device ("ctrl + c" and "ctrl + s").

   All commands are of the following key combination: "\<ctrl\> + \<key\>"  :